3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 ---

-Continuing blog post series around Xen and IOMMU enabling in coreboot we reaching point in which some features seem to work correctly on top of [recent patch series in firmware](https://review.coreboot.org/#/c/coreboot/+/27602/).
+Continuing blog post series around Xen and IOMMU enabling in coreboot we are reaching a point in which some features seem to work correctly on top of [recent patch series in firmware](https://review.coreboot.org/#/c/coreboot/+/27602/).

 What we can do at this point is PCI passthrough to guest VMs.
 Previously trying that on Xen caused problems:

 * random hangs
 * firmware cause Linux kernel booting issues (hang during boot)
-* IOMMU disable - unable to use PCI passthrough
+* IOMMU disabled - unable to use PCI passthrough

 Now we can see something like that in dom0: